AchrafSai/APP_ROBOT/README.md

 # APP_ROBOT

-Mechincal part of mobile robot platofrm, differential robot
+NXP LPC1768 based on the arm MBED framework for mobile robot platform